-You will be asked to provide online feedback as part of the course unit evaluation process, as detailed in your programme handbook.
-It is important that you provide feedback as changes may be made to the fieldwork as a result of your comments.
+You will be asked to provide online feedback as part of the course unit evaluation process, as detailed in the undergraduate handbook.
+It is important that you provide feedback as changes may be made to Overseas Fieldwork as a result of your comments.